tarasowski/learning-lambda-calculus/001_summary.md

 * The lambda calculus is a suprisingly simple yet powerful system.
 It is based on function **abstraction**, to generalise expressions through the introduction of names, and function **application**, to evaluate generalised expressions by giving names particular values.

-* Abstraction and application are all that are needed to devleop representations for arbitrary programming language construct.
+* Abstraction and application are all that are needed to develop representations for arbitrary programming language construct.
 Thus, lambda calculus can be treate as a universal machine code for programming languages.

 **Note:** In this book we are going to use lambda calculus to explore functional programming.
 Pure lambda calculus does not look much like a programming language.
 Indeed, all it provides are names, function abstraction and function application. **However, it is straightforward to develop new language constructs from this basis.** Here we will use lambda calculus to construct step by step a compact, general purpose functional programming notation such as pairs of object, boolean values and operations, numbers, conditional expressions, recursive functions, types and typed representations for boolean values, numbers and characters, representations of lists, linear list processing...